Bill Cashmore appeared in

 Small,

-The Bill (on three separate occasions), Moon And Son, Grange Hill, Kavanagh QC, Men Behaving Badly, Sharman,
+The Bill (on three separate occasions), The Sharp End, Moon And Son, Casualty (twice), Grange Hill, Kavanagh QC, Men Behaving Badly, Sharman and

-Wycliffe and Casualty (twice).
-He has also appeared in a handful of TV movies, various satirical comedy and sketch shows such as The Day Today,
+Wycliffe.
+He also appeared in a handful of TV movies and various satirical comedy and sketch shows such as The Day Today,

-Fist Of Fun, London Shouting, Brass Eye, Does China Exist? and the NewsRevue, and the pilot for BBC Radio 4 sketch show The Twelve Ronnies.
-He and comedy partner Andy Powrie were regular guests on
+Fist Of Fun, London Shouting, Brass Eye, Does China Exist?, the NewsRevue, and the unbroadcast pilot for The Saturday Night Armistice.
+He and comedy partner Andy Powrie were writers and regular guests on

 CITV's Saturday morning programme Gimme 5 in the early 1990s, and co-hosted a two-part children's guide to

 Christmas in 1996.
-Together they have written many plays and
+Together they wrote many plays and

 In 2010, Bill wrote and performed an autobiographical one-man show called An Everyday Actor: "